luis198327/naughts-and-crosses/README.md

-# Naughts and Crosses Game
+# Noughts and Crosses Game

 ## Code Institute Mile Stone 3 Project - Command-Line Application In Python

 The Code Institute project brief was to build a command-line application using Python, that allows users to manage a common dataset about a particular domain.

-Naughts and Crosses game (or sometimes known as tic tac toe) is a 2 player game which runs in the Code Institute mock terminal on Heroku.
+Noughts and Crosses game (or sometimes known as tic tac toe) is a 2 player game which runs in the Code Institute mock terminal on Heroku.

 This project is for educational use only.